-Like Ben Meyer’s The Apostles’ Creed, this new book in Lexham’s Christian Essentials series focuses on a well-known and beloved section of Scripture, the Lord’s Prayer.
-This series intends to cover foundational teachings and practices of the ancient church.
-Every generation has been nurtured by the practice of prayer, often using the model of the Lord’s Prayer.
+Like Ben Meyer’s The Apostles’ Creed, this new book in Lexham’s Christian Essentials series focuses on a well-known and beloved section of Scripture: the Lord’s Prayer.
+This series intends to cover the foundational teachings and practices of the ancient church.
+Every generation has been nurtured by the practice of prayer, often using the Lord’s Prayer as a model.

 This short book is a series of meditations on each line of the Lord’s Prayer.
-In the introduction to the book, “Your Father in Secret,” Hill points out Jesus’s prayer in Matthew 6:5-8 was different than the prayers of the Jewish experts in the law as well as the overly theatrical prayers of the pagan Gentile world.
-Jesus’s prayer is a template a pattern to follow, a “model for approaching God with childlike confidence that he will hear” (4).
+In the introduction to the book, “Your Father in Secret,” Hill points out that Jesus’s prayer in Matthew 6:5-8 differed from the prayers of the Jewish experts in the law and the overly theatrical prayers of the pagan Gentile world.
+Jesus’s prayer is a template, a pattern to follow, a “model for approaching God with childlike confidence that he will hear” (4).

-Hill divides the prayer into seven petitions, taking each of the phrases of the prayer in order.
-In most chapters he relates the petition to several Old Testament texts before setting the words in the overall biblical theology present in the New Testament.
+Hill divides the prayer into seven petitions, taking each phrase in order.
+In most chapters, he relates the petition to several Old Testament texts before setting the words in the overall biblical theology present in the New Testament.
 For example, when praying “our Father in heaven,” Hill begins with God as Father in Isaiah 64:8 and then relates this to Paul’s use of “abba father” in Galatians and Romans.

-Hill’s meditations occasionally make use of classic writers from church history (Augustine, Calvin), modern theologians (Sarah Ruden, Rowan Williams), current events such as the Coptic martyrs beheaded in Libya in 2015, and occasionally pop culture.
+Hill’s meditations occasionally use classic writers from church history (Augustine, Calvin), modern theologians (Sarah Ruden, Rowan Williams), current events (e.g., the Coptic martyrs beheaded in Libya in 2015), and pop culture.

 Finally, Hill offers a brief coda, “Praying the Lord’s Prayer with Rembrandt.”
-He reflects on Henri Nouwen’s description of Rembrandt’s painting the Return of the Prodigal Son.
-In his own practice of prayer, Hill has come to relate each line of the Lord’s Prayer to the image of the son kneeling before the father to beg forgiveness and the compassion of the father as he reaches to embrace his son.
+He reflects on Henri Nouwen’s description of Rembrandt’s painting, The Return of the Prodigal Son.
+In his practice of prayer, Hill has come to relate each line of the Lord’s Prayer to the image of the son kneeling before the father to beg forgiveness and the father’s compassion as he embraces his son.
 By drawing parallels between the Parable of the Prodigal Son, as imagined by the Rembrandt painting, Hill suggests one will find themselves praying the Lord’s Prayer in a new way.

-Each book in this series is an attractive 5×7 inch hardback book.
-However, the book is quite short.
+Each book in this series is an attractive 5×7-inch hardback.
+However, it is quite short.
 There are only slightly over 100 pages in the body of the book, but every chapter begins with three pages of illustration, so the actual page count is much lower.
-This makes for a quick reading, but perhaps the book could have been edited differently to allow for more space in each of the chapters.
+This makes for quick reading, but the book could have been edited differently to allow for more space in each chapter.

 NB: Thanks to Lexham Press for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.